-Element 8.3.1.
+Element 8.3.2.
 The hospital has a policy that requires prescribers to document an indication for all antimicrobials in the medical record or during order entry.
 [Core element]

-Element 8.3.2.
+Element 8.3.3.
 The hospital has antimicrobial guidelines based on local antibiogram to assist with antimicrobial selection for common clinical conditions.
 [Core element]

-Element 8.3.3.
-There is a formal procedure for clinicians to review the appropriateness of antimicrobial at or after 48 hours from initial orders.
+Element 8.3.4.
+There is a standard operating procedure (SOP) for clinicians to review the appropriateness of antimicrobial at or after 48 hours from initial orders.
 [Core element]